Camp Lejeune Toxic Water Lawsuit

-If you served, lived, or worked at Camp Lejeune between August 1953 and December 1987 and/or had a claim for disability denied by Veterans Affairs, you may be entitled to compensation.
+If you served, lived, or worked at Camp Lejeune during the specified period or had a disability claim denied by Veterans Affairs, you may be entitled to compensation.
+Discover if you qualify for a potential settlement and learn more about your rights regarding the Camp Lejeune water contamination.

-The Camp Lejeune Justice Act, is aimed at improving disability benefits for veterans exposed to toxins.
-This bill allows injured Marines and their families to finally be able to seek justice for exposure to toxic water at Camp Lejeune between August 1, 1953, and December 31, 1987.
+The Camp Lejeune Justice Act aims to improve disability benefits for veterans exposed to toxins during their service.
+It acknowledges the suffering of injured Marines and their families due to the toxic water at Camp Lejeune between August 1, 1953, and December 31, 1987.

 Camp Lejeune water contamination has been linked to the serious health issues of veterans and their families, including: